-COVID-19 Related Attendance--see Addendum and pertinent updated guidelines.
+COVID-19 Related Attendance--see addendum on p.
+7.

-- 1. When a student is absent from school, the parent/guardian should call the attendance line before 10:00 am.
-If a student is marked absent and a parent/guardian hasn't called, a computer phone call will be made to the contact/guardian.
-Any unexcused absences must be cleared within 48 hours by phone or note.
-Unexcused absences are considered truancies. - 2.
-If a student intends to be absent from school for more than one day, parents/guardians should send a note to the main office at least two days before the absence.
-Students should make arrangements with teachers regarding missed learning. - 3.
-If a student has a doctor, dentist, or other appointments, parents/guardians should send a note or call the attendance office on the day of the appointment.
-A pass to leave the building will be prepared and ready for the student to meet their parent/guardian at the office when it is time to leave.
-Students must be signed out at the office by parent or guardian.
-Upon return from the appointment, students should check-in at the attendance office before returning to class.
-For an absence to be designated a medical absence, documentation from the doctor's office should be provided. - 4.
-If a student is going to be absent from school because of a school-related activity, the coach or teacher in charge of the activity will inform teachers of the absence.
-It is the student's responsibility to complete the learning.
+1. If you are absent from school, your parent/guardian should call the attendance line before 10:00 am.
+If you are marked absent and your parent/guardian hasn't called, a computer phone call will be made to your home.
+Your unexcused absence must be cleared within 48 hours by phone or note.
+If you have unexcused absences, you will be considered truant.

+2. If you plan to be absent from school for more than one day, your parent/guardian should send a note to the main office at least two days before you leave.
+Make arrangements with your teachers regarding your missed learning.

+3. If you have a doctor, dentist, or other appointments, your parent/guardian should send a note or call the attendance office on the day of the appointment.
+A pass to leave the building will be prepared and ready for you to meet your parent/guardian at the office when it is time for you to leave.
+Your parent or guardian must sign you out at the office.
+When you return from your appointment, stop at the attendance office before returning to class.
+For an absence to be designated a medical absence, please provide documentation from the doctor's office.
+4. If you are going to be absent from school because of a school-related activity, your coach or teacher in charge of the activity will inform your teachers of your absence.
+It is your responsibility to get assignments.

-- 5. If students are tardy to school, they should report directly to the office.
-Chronic tardiness, excused or unexcused, may result in appropriate disciplinary action. - 6.
-Chronic absences, excused or unexcused, often have a negative impact on learning.
+5. If you are tardy, report directly to the office.
+Chronic tardiness, excused or unexcused, will result in appropriate disciplinary action.

+6. Chronic absences, excused or unexcused, often have a negative impact on learning.
 Ten absences in a school year are considered excessive and may result in attendance notification.
-(BSD7 Policies #3122, #3122P and #3123).
+(REF.
+Policy #3122).